robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 P is the **hypothesis** (or **antecedent**)
 Q is the **conclusion** (or **consequent**)

+An implication is true provided P is false or Q is true (or both), and false otherwise.
+In particular, the only way for P → Q to be false is for P to be true and Q to be false.

 * Quadratic Formula - If $ax^2 + bx + c = 0 \medspace \text{and} \medspace a \not = \text{, then} \medspace x=\left(-b \pm \sqrt{b^{2}-4 a c}\right) / 2 a$.